-Get Help From an Newport Beach Divorce Lawyer
+Get Help From a Newport Beach Divorce Lawyer

 Many people who consider

-divorce are unsure what filing will entail and how it will affect their family.
+divorce are unsure what filing will entail or how it will affect their family.

-Each case is different but there is a general procedure that cases follow.
+Each case is different, but there is a general procedure that each case follows.

-Since California offers a no-fault divorce, that might be one choice.
+Since California is a "no-fault divorce" state, that might be

-In order to qualify for a no fault divorce, one of the spouses would have
+one choice.
+In order to qualify for a no-fault divorce, one of the spouses

-been a resident of the state for six months minimum and a county resident
+would have been a resident of the state for six months minimum and a county

-for a minimum of three months.
-One would file the petition to the Court
+resident for a minimum of three months.
+One would file the petition to

-and once the respondent is served with the Summons and Petition, the marital
+the Court and, once the Respondent is served with the Summons and Petition,

-status would not be able to be terminated earlier than six months from
+the marital status would not be able to be terminated earlier than six

 One of the parties then usually requests a temporary order for a hearing.